bitnami/charts/bitnami/wavefront/README.md

 ## Upgrading

+### To 4.0.0

+This major updates the `wavefront-proxy` component to branch [11](https://github.com/wavefrontHQ/wavefront-proxy/releases/tag/proxy-11.0).
+No issues are expected during upgrade.
 ### To 3.0.0

 This major updates the kube-state-metrics subchart to it newest major, 2.0.0, which contains name changes to a few of its values.
 For more information on this subchart's major, please refer to [kube-state-metrics upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/kube-state-metrics#to-200).